Skills Assessment Pilot 2

 Giving false or misleading information is a serious offence.
 ACECQA undertakes routine checks to verify the information provided in your application and conducts thorough checking of submitted documents.
 We will notify the relevant Australian Government Department and law enforcement agency where we have reason to believe that false or misleading information is provided.

-- So that they can send you an optional survey in August 2022 and January 2023.
+- So that they can send you an optional survey in the months following your skills assessment.
 Your answers will not affect your application and will only be held by the department in a de-identified format to enable it to inform future skills assessment policy.
 There is no impact to your application if you do not want your contact details to be used for this purpose.

 - ACECQA may disclose personal information (including sensitive information) to the Department of Employment and Workplace Relations solely for the purpose of conducting an audit of the assessing authority (ACECQA).
 Please be aware that if you do not consent to your information being shared with the Department for this purpose, ACECQA will not be able to accept or process your application under Pilot 2 - Skills Assessment Opportunities for Migrants.

 You will be requested to provide consent for these two purposes when you submit your application.

 How do I receive my outcome?

 Once your application has been assessed we will notify you of the outcome of your application by email.

 If your application is successful, you will receive a certificate by mail and will be able to submit your skills assessment as part of a visa application.
 Note: a successful skills assessment does not guarantee your visa will be granted.